anesthetice/Syracuse/README.md

 ## Syracuse

-A cross-platform, flexible, and easy to use cli-app written in rust meant to keep track of your day to day productivity.
+Syracuse is a simple and well-polished cli application used to keep track of your day to day productivity.

+It operates through an entry system, allowing you to start timers, check in and out, unindex old entries, generate graphs, etc. Everything is designed to be as effortless as possible, need a quick overview of your day?
+Just run `syracuse today`; want to break-down each entry's contribution as well?
+Simple, just set the flag for it `syracuse today -e`.

 ### Example
 ```